LetterBoxd-Stats/letterboxd-api/README.md

 Scraping is triggered manually via the `POST /scrape` endpoint.

 Additionally, this project includes a preconfigured GitHub Actions workflow that automatically triggers the `/scrape` endpoint on a schedule (see `.github/workflows/scrape.yml`).
+This GitHub Action can also be run manually through the GitHub GUI.

 To enable it: